 Within the Embark Education model, learning experiences are embedded, integrated, and learner-centered.
 These core principles cut across all aspects of the learning experience.

-Authentic environments allow students to ground their academics in real-world situations and to apply their knowledge to address real-time business needs.
+Authentic environments enable students to ground their academics in real-world situations and to apply their knowledge to address real-time business needs.
 By embedding our learning in real-world concerns, Embark students are never left asking, “Why am I learning this?”
-Embedded Learning Video
+The Coffee Roasting Project at Embark Education

 The Embark model embodies these principles through core academic disciplines, integrated shop projects, learner-centered conferences, and community and reflection time.

 Competencies were developed because the traits of the learner profile are hard to teach and assess.
 Competencies represent the skills that can be taught and assessed that underlie the learner profile traits.
-Progress is measured on a 2-point scale.
-The 2-point scale is a tool to measure mastery of a specific competency or standard.
+Progress is measured on a 3-point scale.
+The 3-point scale is a tool to measure mastery of a specific competency or standard.

 - Students are practicing a skill or concept as they work with the educator and their peers to build background knowledge, explore resources, and try things on their own.

-- Students are applying a skill or concept when they are able to, on their own, use that skill or concept in an authentic way, or take feedback from an educator or peer and apply it to their work.
+- Students are extending a skill or concept when they demonstrate deep understanding, are able to apply it on their own, and connect it to other learning.

 At Embark, students spend nearly six hours one-on-one with an educator over the course of the year.
 This is a substantial but highly impactful investment in time.
 During this time, trusting relationships are forged as young people and educators get to know each other on a personal level.
 Together, they unpack their successes and challenges, and sit side by side as partners in learning.
 Students leave with next steps and strategies, and they each have that special feeling of being seen, heard, and valued as an individual.